James Emerson Tennent: Early life

 He was born in North Street, Belfast, on 7 April 1804, third and only surviving son of William Emerson (d.
-1821), of Ardmore, Co.
-Armagh, a wealthy tobacco merchant, and Sarah, youngest daughter of William Arbuthnot of Ardmore, County Armagh.
+1821), of Ardmore, County Armagh, a wealthy tobacco merchant, and Sarah, youngest daughter of William Arbuthnot of Ardmore, County Armagh.
 He was educated at the Belfast Academy and at Trinity College.

 Volunteer in Greek War of Independence

 With his college friend, Robert James Tennent, he took up the cause of Greek independence.
-At the beginning of 1824 he traveled to Greece, and when he arrived in Messolonghi, joined the artillery corps formed by Lord Byron.
+At the beginning of 1824 he travelled to Greece, and when he arrived in Messolonghi, joined the artillery corps formed by Lord Byron.
 He was to remain at the side of the poet until his death in April.
 After a respite of some months in England, he returned to Greece in March 1825.
 Appointed a captain of artillery, some sources place him in the battle to break the Siege of the Acropolis in Athens.

 In 1826 he published in London his first book entitled Picture of Greece, which contributed to the development of the philhellenic sentiment in Great Britain.
 It was followed by Letters from the Aegean (1829), and a History of Modern Greece (1830).
 He also authored a series of unsigned articles in the British press, supporting the Greek struggle.